 Many businesses utilize social media to reach out to their target audiences with promotional campaigns.
 Businesses use social media to capture customers’ attention, and it can mix many communication mediums.

 Some platforms, such as Facebook or Instagram support graphics such as photos to communicate, while others such as YouTube focus on video communication.
-Many social media platforms allow people to communicate in both public and private chats, allowing two or more people to communicate.
+Many social media platforms allow people to communicate in both public and private chats, allowing two or more people to talk.

 Internally, certain businesses or work groups may use social networking.
 For instance, co-workers may use messaging tools to deliver messages to each other rapidly.
 In other cases, people may undertake outreach with possible Wholesale business partners using professional social media channels such as LinkedIn.